animint/animint2/CONTRIBUTING.md

 ## PRs from forks

 Please submit your first PR from your fork.
-In that PR, please add yourself to DESCRIPTION as a contributor, and after that you will be invited to join `@animint/developers` which gives you permission to create new branches in this repo.
+In PRs from forks, it is normal to see failure for test cases related to GitHub Pages (because they needs permission only available in PRs from branches in this repo).
+In your first PR, please add yourself to DESCRIPTION as a contributor, and after that you will be invited to join `@animint/developers` which gives you permission to create new branches in this repo.
 Never push to master in this repo.
 Instead please create a new branch in this repo (instead of your fork).

 ## Style